 Income exclusions: Cost of guardianship fee of up to 5 percent of the monthly gross income.
 Sixty-five dollars plus one-half of the remaining monthly gross earned income.
 Personal needs allowance of \$60.

 Recoveries, liens, and assignments: State law provides for recovery of supplementation from the estates of former recipients and deceased spouses of deceased former recipients.
-No liens or assignments are required.

-Responsibility of relatives: Limited to spouse for spouse (follows Medicaid rules).
+Financial responsibility of relatives: Limited to spouse for spouse (follows Medicaid rules).